 - Keyword Use in Title Tag

 The TITLE tag of your web site is the linchpin of your SEO strategy.
 The title tag is simple but vital.
 Make sure that you use important keywords in the TITLE tag of your web site.
 If you are using dynamic title tag information called from a database, make sure to populate the title tag data with appropriate keywords.
-The selection and order of these title tags are crucial.

 - Anchor Text of Inbound Link

-Ideally, web sites that link to your web site should use the correct title of your organization.
+Web sites that link to your web site should use the correct title of your organization.
 It is difficult to control this factor.
 You can contact other web sites and ask politely if they will link to your web site using the correct language.
 You can also set up a “How to link to our web site” web page that advises other web sites of the correct language or title to use if they create a link to your web site.
 Finally, an inbound link from a “quality” web site will count more toward a search ranking than a link from a lesser web site.
 It is up to a search engine to determine the web sites that are “quality” sites.
 The best definition of a quality web site is a site that is well established in its topic area.

-- Global Link Popularity of Site
+- Popularity of Site

 - Age of Site